McKayla & Nolan: Getting Married on Skis in the Baker Backcountry

 A photo of a group heading uphill on skis in the Baker Backcountry in mid-winter.
 The mountains in the background are covered in snow.

 When we arrived at Artist Point, Mt.
 Baker was still in a cloud.
 But the upper slopes of Mt.
 Shuksan were coming out and the peaks of the North Cascades provided a stunning backdrop for McKayla and Nolan.
-McKayla changed into her wedding dress and Nolan into his suit, and we spent a couple hours taking in the views and taking photos.
+McKayla changed into her wedding dress and Nolan into his suit, and the rest of party quickly changed into wedding attire as well.

 A groom and his best man standing in the snow with mountains in the background.
 The best man is adjusting the groom's orange tie.